Selective031/RazorBoard/README.md

 You can find me here: calle ( at ) lanstep.com

-I whish you a succesfull robot build! 😎
+I wish you a succesfull robot build! 😎